andrefsilveira1/andrefsilveira1/README.md

 ### Hi there 👋

 My name is André Freitas, software developer based in Brazil.
 I am a Computer Science student at Federal University of Rio Grande do Norte.
-At the moment, working with Node.js, React, Svelte, Docker, Kubernetes and studying Go, Java, Fiber and ScyllaDB
+At the moment, working with Node.js, React, Svelte, Docker, Kubernetes, FastAPI, AI, MySQL  and studying Go, Java, Fiber and ScyllaDB.

+My work consist develop tools to:

+- Petroleum
+- Mud Logging
+- R&D
+- Public Health System

 ✨ Marathonist at free time:  5KM 🔒 - 10KM 🔒 - 21KM 🔒

 <div>
 <a href="https://github.com/andrefsilveira1">